felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 The categories in a HubRise catalog are mapped one-to-one to categories of products on Just Eat.
 The order in which categories and products appear on HubRise is maintained on Just Eat.

-For every category, the following HubRise fields are pulled into Just Eat:
+For every category, the following HubRise fields are pushed into Just Eat:

 - `name`: The name of the category
 - `description`: The description of the category

 ### Products and Skus

 Products in the `products` array of a HubRise catalog can have several skus.
 This notion of products/skus is not supported on Just Eat.
 Every sku is mapped to an individual product on Just Eat.
-For more information about products in HubRise catalogs, see [Products](/developers/api/catalog-management/#products).
+For more information about products in HubRise, see our [API documentation, Products](/developers/api/catalog-management/#products) section.

-For every `sku` object in a product, Just Eat Flyt Bridge pulls the following information into Just Eat:
+For every `sku` object in a product, Just Eat Flyt Bridge pushes the following information into Just Eat:

 - `ref`: The ref of the sku, which will be passed along in orders
 - `name`: The name of the sku